-General Scope: System paramedics may distribute naloxone kits intended for layperson use after refusal of transport by suspected opioid overdoses.
+General Scope: Agencies that participate in the Naloxone Leave-Behind Procedure may distribute naloxone kits intended for layperson use after refusal of transport by suspected opioid overdoses.

-- 1. Eligible agencies will obtain or create naloxone kits intended for layperson use as available - 2.
-Naloxone kits will be distributed to EMS units as available - 3.
-System paramedics will provide a naloxone kit if available to patients and/or bystanders involved in suspected opioid overdose cases - 4.
-Naloxone kits will not be limited to responses in which a suspected opioid overdose is theprimary impression - a.
-System paramedics will use their discretion and clinical judgment to distribute naloxone kits to any patient and/or bystander that may benefit from the program - 5.
-Distribution of naloxone kits must be documented in the PCR using the "Naloxone Kit" intervention - 6.
+- 1. Participating agencies will obtain or create naloxone kits intended for layperson use as available - 2.
+Participating agencies will provide a naloxone kit if available to patient and/or bystander involved in a suspected opioid overdose case - 3.
+Participating agencies can use their discretion and clinical judgement to distribute naloxone kits to a patient and/or bystander that may benefit from the program - 4.
+Distribution of naloxone kits must be documented in an ePCR (RescueNet users should use "Naloxone Kit" under Interventions) - 5.
 Naloxone from regular EMS supply shall not be distributed to patients or bystanders

-Nasogastric/Orogastric Tube
+Orogastric Tube

-General Scope: Procedure for NG/OG tube placement.
+General Scope: Procedure for OG tube placement with an advanced airway.